 - Slightly toast the bread.
 A soft buttery flakey croissant is amazing when it’s lightly toasted.
 Biting into that crispy buttery exterior is well worth a couple of extra minutes to toast it.

 - Provide napkins.
-This sandwich can get a little messy if it’s over-filled or just because of the nature of the flaky croissant.
+This chicken salad croissant can get a little messy if it’s over-filled or just because of the nature of the flaky croissant.
 If you’re hosting, make sure to have extra napkins handy!

 - Filling to bread ratio.
 Speaking of overfilling, you don’t want to add too much of the chicken salad.
 It’s a hearty filling with lots of texture.
 The weight of the delicate croissant won’t be able to hold more than 1/3 -1/2 cup.